resilmesh2/MONT-Dataset-OT-ICS-attacks/Scenario-5/README.md

 **Img 5:** The Graphical View now is connected.
 You can interact with the system by clicking in “ON - Released” or “OFF - Released”.
 The result will be seen in the Graphical View and also in the OpenPLC Monitoring.

 For the TomcatManager nothing needs to be done.

-M1 is in the same network as M2.